Tags (updated)

-If you are using a control when Choosing Items, Choosing Bidders, or Choosing Donors you can select those records based on Tags, for example you would use the Items Based On Tags option in the selector when working with items.
+If you are using a "control" when Choosing Items, Choosing Bidders, or Choosing Donors you can select those records based on Tags, for example you would use the Items Based On Tags option in the selector when working with items.

-Just enter the specific Tag(s) you want to use as your selection criteria and the appropriate items will be selecter.
+Just enter the specific Tag(s) you want to use as your selection criteria and the appropriate items will be selected.
 If you use more than one Tag it will work as a "logical" OR selection.

 An example with the ELECTRONICS Tag being selected from a demonstration event.